vondacho/arch-blueprint-java/src/doc/tech/index.md

 - Build the project with `./gradlew clean build`.
 - Start the database with `docker-compose up`.
 - Launch the application with `./gradlew bootRun --args='--spring.profiles.active=test,jpa,postgres'`.
-- Play use cases with Postman using [this default collection](https://vondacho.github.io/arch-blueprint-java/postman/postman_collection.json).
+- Play use cases with Postman using [this default collection](https://vondacho.github.io/arch-blueprint-java/postman/postman_collection.json) or with [Swagger UI](https://vondacho.github.io/arch-blueprint-java/api/).

 ## This documentation
 - Powered by [MkDocs](https://www.mkdocs.org/getting-started/)